 |TOON BOOM HARMONY||Essentials||Advanced||Premium|

-So in summary you should definitely go with Adobe Animate if you’re interested in making interactive animations or animated elements for websites.
+To sum things up, you should definitely go with Adobe Animate if you’re interested in making interactive animations or animated elements for websites.
 But apart from that, Toon Boom Harmony’s powerful features give it a pretty strong advantage, especially if you’re looking to work in the animation industry.

 No matter which you choose, you can find training courses available in the Bloop Animation store.
 I made both of them myself and hope you check them out.